twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 - tokens represent a project with:
   - real revenue,
   - a clear funding plan,
-  - and transparent commitments around fees.
+  - and transparent commitments around earnings.

 attn is the infrastructure that makes those commitments enforceable onchain.